 Every decision relating to the property should focus on financial results.
 In truth, learning to treat it as an investment rather than a home is essential for success.
 Even if you plan to spend a week or two at the property each year.
 Hiring an accountant is one of the best ways to take charge.
 Do it ASAP.

-If you think that managing rental properties is easy, you’re sorely mistaken.
+You’re sorely mistaken if you think managing rental properties is easy.
 Nonetheless, when you implement a comprehensive strategy, it can deliver stunning results.
 You’ve got this!